Nematollah Nassiri: Director of SAVAK

 At the end of January 1965, the Shah appointed Nassiri to the post of director of SAVAK, after General Hassan Pakravan was removed from this post due to the fact that under his leadership, SAVAK was unable to prevent the assassination of Prime Minister Hassan Ali Mansur.

 In his book "SAVAK – the secret police of Shah Mohammed Reza Pahlavi (1957–1979)" author Vasily Papava described the appointment of Nassiri to the post of head of the secret service as follows: “There are several explanations for this appointment.
 Closest to the truth, probably the following.
 The Shah was concerned about the growing authority of the left-wing forces in the country...
 Pahlavi, also not without reason, was afraid of the growing authority of the military, especially the generals and senior officers, who became “heroes” after the August revolution of 1953.
 It should be taken into account that in the period of 1950-1960s, in many countries of the region, as a result of a coup d'état, the military came to power who overthrew the "pro-Western" secular regimes and established a military dictatorship.
 That is why the shah needed a new leader of the political police who had left the military environment and was well aware of what measures should be taken to protect the throne from usurping power from the army”.

+On 5 October 1971, coinciding with the 2,500-year celebration of the Persian Empire, he was promoted to the rank of General.

 Nasiri was removed from the office of Ambassador to Pakistan on 7 October 1978, where he had been transferred after being removed as Director of SAVAK.

 Modernisation of SAVAK

 Mohammed Reza Pahlavi gave General Nassiri instructions to restore the effectiveness of the SAVAK secret police and to properly serve the monarch.

 General Nematollah Nassiri ideally coped with the task set before him by the Shah: in the shortest possible time, a rather complex and comprehensive system of total investigation and denunciation was created, which controlled all aspects of the political and public life of Iran.

 The main focus of the activities of the Shah special services was aimed at combating the "red danger" of communism and socialism.
 At the same time, in 1968, Nematollah Nassiri showed interest in establishing contacts with the Soviet Union through the channels of special services, in particular in the acquisition of “counter-intelligence equipment” in the USSR.

-One of Nassiri’s main achievements as head of SAVAK was the elimination of the Shah’s opponent, General Teymur Bakhtiar, the first director of SAVAK.
+One of Nassiri’s main achievements as head of SAVAK was the elimination of the Shah’s opponent, Lieutenant General Teymur Bakhtiar, the first director of SAVAK.
 The development of a special operation plan to eliminate Bakhtiar and its execution by the SAVAK agents was personally supervised by General Nassiri, directly agreeing with the Shah regarding all the details of this operation.
 On 12 August 1970, Teymur Bakhtiar was assassinated in Iraq by SAVAK agents sent there.